Complementary, Alternative, or Integrative Health: What’s In a Name?

 To learn more, visit the NCCIH Facts-at-a-Glance and Mission page.

 NCCIH Strategic Plan

-NCCIH’s current strategic plan, Exploring the Science of Complementary and Alternative Medicine: Third Strategic Plan 2011–2015, presents a series of goals and objectives to guide us in determining priorities for future research on complementary health approaches.
+NCCIH’s current strategic plan, 2016 Strategic Plan: Exploring the Science of Complementary and Integrative Health, presents a series of goals and objectives to guide us in determining priorities for future research on complementary health approaches.
 The scientific objectives in the plan are aligned with those of the broader National Institutes of Health strategic plan.

 The NCCIH Clearinghouse provides information on NCCIH and complementary and integrative health approaches, including publications and searches of Federal databases of scientific and medical literature.
 The Clearinghouse does not provide medical advice, treatment recommendations, or referrals to practitioners.

 This publication is not copyrighted and is in the public domain.
 Duplication is encouraged.